for W3c validation

 Perthera is honored to have been accepted to present at numerous conferences and symposiums throughout the years.

-Perthera AI, Perthera’s Artificial Intelligence system, integrates the patient’s multi-omic cell architecture and treatment history with our leading-edge Therapeutic Intelligence Engine; the output is assessed and approved by our every-patient, real-time physician, and scientific tumor board.
+Perthera AI, Perthera’s Artificial Intelligence system, integrates the patient’s multi-omic cell architecture and treatment history with our leading-edge Computational Engine; the output is assessed and approved by our every-patient, real-time physician, and scientific tumor board.

 The collective data from Perthera Precision Medicine along with our patient outcomes data provides for statistically significant findings for research and publication.